Charlotte 101.3 - Greenville 97.3 - Boone 92.9 - WSIF Wilkesboro 90.9

 Search results for

 • The Blue Ridge Music Trails’ Fine Tuned project is a mentorship and collaboration-based project aimed at professional development for emerging artists playing traditional music in Western North Carolina.
-For this episode, we sat down with the Allen Boys, DaSahwn Hickman, and Kelley Breiding to discuss their collaboration and the inspiring collision of their musical traditions.
+For this episode, we spent time with Bayla Davis and her mentor, Cary Fridley, to learn more about their work together.
+These two women have worked together to blend their voices, to explore strategies to enhance their personal expression, and to refine their musical goals for the future.